hannesdelbeke/unreal-python-plugin-template/README.md

 # Unreal Python plugin template
-a template to make Python plugins in Unreal
+A minimalism template for pure Python plugins in Unreal.<br>
+For more advanced C++ templates see [UnrealExtenstionPluginsTemplates](https://github.com/laycnc/UnrealExtenstionPluginsTemplates)

 ```
 📂 My-Plugin